Albert Meyzeek

 *Albert Meyzeek was born on this date in 1872.
 He was a Black educator and activist.

 Albert Ernest Meyzeek was born in Toledo, Ohio, the son of John E. and Mary (Lott) Meyzeek.
-His early childhood years were spent in Toronto, Canada.
-His father, of Huguenot French ancestry, married Mary Lott, a Black woman in Chatham, Canada, then the terminal station of the Underground Railroad.
-Maternal Grandfather Lott, a Pennsylvanian by birth, often served on steamers traveling the rivers between Pittsburgh and New Orleans, where he saw first-hand the horrors and cruelty of slavery.
+He spent his early childhood years in Toronto, Canada.
+His father, of Huguenot French ancestry, married Mary Lott, a Black woman, in Chatham, Canada, then the terminal station of the Underground Railroad.
+His maternal Grandfather, Lott, a Pennsylvanian by birth, often served on steamers traveling the rivers between Pittsburgh and New Orleans, where he saw first-hand the horrors and cruelty of slavery.

 Later, settling on farms in the hilly country of Madison, Indiana, along the Ohio River.
 Lott, two of his former shipmates, and Henry Ward Beecher helped organize the Ohio River Underground Railroad.
 Many slaves that escaped along the roads were carried on the backs of these powerful men to hiding places on their farms or were hidden and fed in the grottoes, dells, or caves surrounding Madison.
 The Rev. Beecher related many incidents of drowning and freezing while crossing the river to his sister Harriett Beecher Stowe, who gave exciting descriptions of these feats in her book Uncle Tom’s Cabin.